aldryn/aldryn-reversion/README.rst

 Note: ::

     django-parler is optional and is not required.
-However, if your model is translated, aldryn-reversion will take translations and the resulting internal Parler translation cache into consideration when making revisions.
+However, if your model is translated with Parler, aldryn-reversion will take translations and the resulting internal Parler translation cache into consideration when making revisions.

 --------------------